 Applicants for new liquor licenses and existing licensees who seek to transfer a license to a new location or owner must complete a Colorado Liquor Retail License Application.
 The application is submitted through the Department of Excise and Licenses.

-A Zone Use Permit is required before obtaining a liquor license.
+A Zone User Permit is required before submitting a liquor application.

 A use permit is a document granting the applicant/owner of a lot, building, or structure permission for the requested use of the land.
 "Use" can be defined as any activity, occupation, business or operation transacted in a building or on a lot/tract of land.